manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + **Your inaugural address should include:**

    + Your assessment of today: What is your take on the current health of the organization?
 As you reflect on what you have learned about the business, it is critical to show genuine respect for the accomplishments and wins that came before you.
 It is also important to frame gaps and opportunities.
 Vivid personal details and examples will demonstrate your connection to the people and the business.
    + Your vision for tomorrow: Average CEOs have a task list.
 Great ones paint a picture of a point of arrival.
-JFK’s daring challenge to put the man on the moon and bring him back down to earth safely before this decade is out is aspirational and concrete at the same time.4 They make the destination crystal clear, specific, and compelling.
+JFK’s daring challenge to put the man on the moon and bring him back down to earth safely before this decade is out is aspirational and concrete at the same time.
+They make the destination crystal clear, specific, and compelling.
 That’s the level you’re shooting for when it comes to conveying your vision: a tantalizing glimpse at a future that is both aspirational and supremely concrete.
    + Your values for the organization: What values do you see as essential to achieving that vision?
 Mary Berner, while at Reader’s Digest, for example, committed herself (and the organization) to six principles, with operational efficiency at the top of the list.
    + Your broader view: What do you see happening in the world that will affect the industry, the company, and your own decision making?
    + Your call to action: Remember Bill Amelio, who was charged with turning around the turbulent helicopter company?
 He credits an early call-to-action speech to his senior team with creating the needed momentum.
 After laying out the severity of the company’s financial situation, he said, “We are getting killed—in the market, by creditors, and by the board.
 We are in a battle together.
 I need everyone’s best ideas and nobody shooting each other in the ass.
 We’re gonna go get this done.
 You’re either in or you’re out.
 Put your hands on the table.
 If you don’t want to be in, tell me, and you’ll be out tomorrow.
 Now let’s come up with the best ideas we can.”